-Rated at 18 tonnes GVM, the new Trakker 360AD is the largest 4×4 available in the Iveco range.
-The previous heavy 4×4 truck was the Eurocargo with up to 15 tonnes GVM.
+Rated at 18 tonnes GVM, the new Trakker 360AD was the largest 4×4 available in the Iveco range, in 2016.

-Powering the Trakker is Iveco’s proved Cursor 8 engine, featuring a variable geometry turbo and overhead camshaft design, with four valves per cylinder.
+Powering the Trakker was Iveco’s proved Cursor 8 engine, featuring a variable geometry turbo and overhead camshaft design, with four valves per cylinder.

-The 7.8-litre, six-cylinder unit produces 265kW (360hp), with 1500Nm of torque at a low 1125 rpm.
-Like other Iveco engines the Cursor 8 employs selective catalytic reduction (SCR) technology at Euro 5 emission levels.
+The 7.8-litre, six-cylinder unit produced 265kW (360hp), with 1500Nm of torque at a low 1125 rpm.
+Like other Iveco engines the Cursor 8 employed selective catalytic reduction (SCR) technology at Euro 5 emission levels.

-The standard manual transmission is a ZF 16-speed synchromesh box, with a single-plate clutch.
-Optional is a Eurotronic 12-speed automated transmission.
+The standard manual transmission was a ZF 16-speed synchromesh box, with a single-plate clutch.
+Optional was a Eurotronic 12-speed automated manual transmission.

-The two-speed transfer case incorporates a driver-lockable centre differential, allowing full-time 4×4 operation and it has a low-range ratio of 1.6:1.
+The two-speed transfer case incorporated a driver-lockable centre differential, allowing full-time 4×4 operation and it had a low-range ratio of 1.6:1.

-Hub reduction front and rear axles are fitted with driver-controlled differential locks.
+Hub reduction front and rear axles were fitted with driver-controlled differential locks.

-Parabolic leaf-spring suspension combines load carrying ability with superior articulation and improved ride comfort.
+Parabolic leaf-spring suspension combined load carrying ability with superior articulation and improved ride comfort.

-Braking is front and rear drums, with ABS and EBL (Electronic Brakeforce Limitation) and ASR (Anti-Skid Regulation).
+Braking was front and rear drums, with ABS and EBL (Electronic Brakeforce Limitation) and ASR (Anti-Skid Regulation).